Kevin-CodeCrew/coding_concepts_dotnet_sprint_3/linq.md

 let smallPositiveNumbers = numbers.filter(n => n < 40 && n > 0).sort((f, s) => f - s)
 ```

-Luckily for you, you can use lambdas in C#, and the syntax is almost identical using LINQ.
+You can use lambdas in C#, and the syntax is almost identical using LINQ.

 ```cs
 // Give this C# List of numbers